Europe’s Largest Centenarian Community Did What America Cannot.

 I have followed the COVID-19 story there with keen interest and prayers.
 The good news is the daily new case rate peaked on March 28 at 53.
-Today, one month later, the case rate is 5.7!
+In fact, Italy has the sixth-highest death rate across the globe.
+What has Italy done that the USA cannot do?
 I invite you to travel back to Ancona with me to experience what an incredible sacrifice they have made with the pandemic.

 Welcome to Ancona

-Now fast forward the many decades of my life to last week (June, 2018) where I enjoyed an amazing walk up and down the Viale Della Vittoria from the Passetto on the coast of Ancona Italy to the Mole Vanvitellianna where REUNIONCare exhibited and presented at the Innvo-Aging international conference.
-The Ancona visitor map provides the best description of this amazing region: “To the heart of “Bel Paese” to the center of Italy, the Marche region and to its capital Ancona, in a multiform relaxing territory where the quality of life is at the highest levels in Europe.
+REUNIONCare was selected to exhibit and present at Innov-aging expo-meeting.
+Ancona was chosen for this worldwide event as it is Europe’s Blue Zone community.
+I enjoyed an amazing walk up and down the Viale Della Vittoria from the Passetto on the coast of Ancona Italy to the Mole Vanvitellianna.
+The Ancona visitor map provides the best description of this amazing region: “To the heart of “Bel Paese” to the center of Italy, the Marche region, and to its capital Ancona, in a multiform relaxing territory where the quality of life is at the highest levels in Europe.

 Europe’s Blue Zone